-The Department of Economics offers two bachelor's degree tracks.
-The BS Economics degree program focuses on quantitative skills required to address social problems and public policy evaluation in Economics.
-Students will gain both theoretical and empirical skills to identify, analyze, and understand these issues.
-The BS Economics degree is a STEM-designated program that focuses on quantitative skills required to address social problems and public policy evaluation in Economics.
+The Department of Economics offers BA and BS degrees.
+The BS Economics is a STEM-designated program that focuses on mathematical and quantitative skills required to address societal problems and evaluate public policies.
+Students will gain theoretical and empirical skills to identify, analyze, and evaluate these issues

-The required courses offer rigorous training in quantitative data analytical skills, but the large selection in elective courses allow students flexibility in designing a curriculum to meet individual concentration.
+The required courses offer rigorous training in mathematical and data analytical skills, but the large selection in elective courses allows students flexibility in designing a curriculum to meet individual concentration.
 Many graduates of BS Economics degree programs go on to obtain advanced degrees in economics, law, public policy, or political science.
-Some students build upon their experiential learning experiences to pursue careers in the private sector, politics, government or non-profit organizations.
+Some students build upon their experiential learning experiences to pursue careers in the private sector, politics, government, or non-profit organizations.

 Courses | Credits | |